-It should be noted that recent legislative amendments have been enacted by the Province that have changed some of the eligible investment regulations as well as provided a framework for a "Prudent Investor" status.
-As these regulations are still in various stages of development or are not effective until January 2019, a future report to Council in 2019 will outline the changes and any recommended amendments, if any, to the County's current investment policy.
+It should be noted that legislative amendments have been enacted by the Province that have changed some of the eligible investment regulations as well as provided a framework for a "Prudent Investor" status.
+These regulations came into effect January 2019, requiring a future report to Council in 2019 which will outline the changes, a review of best practices, performance, options and any recommended amendments, if any, to the County's current investment policy.